mrets/Help/index.md

 This article explains how to withdraw, accept, and reject a transfer

 ### [Exporting RECs](https://mrets.github.io/Help/certificates_exporting_certifcates)
+How to export RECs to suppoprted registries.

 ### [Exporting from ERCOT to M-RETS](https://mrets.github.io/Help/transactions_ercot)
+How to export RECS from ERCOT to M-RETS.

 ### [Mass Certificate Transfers](https://mrets.github.io/Help/transactions_mass_certificate_transfers)